fullmetalbrackets/blog/src/pages/blog/mounting-hard-drives-in-linux.md

 Simple.
 We're using **ext4** as the file system, which is how I partitioned it, but if it the file system is different use the correct one -- e.g **ntfs**, **zfs**, etc. We are using the same options as the swap partition for this hard drive, let's call these basic options.

-Note: The number at the end of each line, under pass, is important; this is essentially the order in which partitions will become accessible to the OS.
+> &#x26a0;&#xfe0f; &nbsp;**Important!**<br><br> The number at the end of each line, under pass, is important; this is essentially the order in which partitions will become accessible to the OS.
 Make sure your main partition, mounted on the root directory, is always set to **1** in fstab.
-All additional hard drives and partitions must be set to 2.
-(Or higher, but that's unnecessary.)
-Linux may misbehave if you set another drive to 1, it's best to ignore ANY lines that were in fstab before the first time you opened it -- only ADD new ones!
+All additional hard drives and partitions should be set to 2.
+Linux may misbehave if you set another drive to 1, it's best to ignore ANY lines that were in fstab before the first time you opened it -- only add new ones!

 Save and close the fstab file.
 Now when you reboot, the second hard drive should always auto-mount to `/mnt/DATA`.
 This guide was for an internal hard drive specifically, but as I said before, everything is identical for external USB drives; they show up as **sdb**, **sdc**, and so on.
 The HDDs inside the external drives are SCSI, and so are USB sticks.
 Mount all the things!